Clinical and academic preparation

 - Additional life science courses (listed above) beyond the minimum will strengthen the application.

 Contact the Physician Assistant Studies Department for additional information.

-- Candidate for admission to the PA program should “shadow” a practicing PA for at least 24 hours.
+- Candidates for admission to the PA program are strongly encouraged to shadow a practicing PA for at least 24 hours.

 - Applicants must have a minimum of 500+ hours of paid, direct, hands-on patient care experience at the time the CASPA application is submitted.
 Patient care experience requiring certification is most competitive and includes, but is not limited to: nurse, paramedic, EMT-B, CNA or PCT, health educator, respiratory therapist, athletic trainer or certified Medical Assistant (CMA).
 Supervised clinical internships may account for up to 50 of the required 500 hours.
 Volunteer work at hospitals, clinics or other medical venues does not count toward the required hours of clinical experience, but is valued by the admissions committee and can, therefore, strengthen a candidate's application.

 - A course in medical terminology is strongly recommended for applicants who: